 2) You should engage your child in physical activities and should make sure that it is physically strong.
 You should also encourage the child to pray daily and should get good books for the child to read.
 These habits go a long way in making the child mentally strong.
 A physically strong and mentally tough child is less likely to be bullied.
 A child brought up with such good habits will not bully others.

 3) Even before the child starts going to school, you should speak good things about school.
 You should tell the child as to how it will get to meet other children, how they all can have fun, etc. You should some how ensure that the child is friendly and lovable.
 Chances of a friendly and cheerful person getting bullied are much less.
 Bullies tend to target loners.

 4) You should pro actively educate the child about bullying.
+Bullying meaning should be known to your child.
 Also you should be sensitive to signs of a victim.
 Bullied children normally tend to avoid going to school.
 They may also tend to become scared and reserved especially on Sunday evenings when they remember that they have to go to school the next day.

 5) In cases where the child reports that it is being bullied, you should listen to the entire story.
+Never assume that there is no bullying in schools.
 Once you are convinced that the child is a victim, you should ask the child to report this to the teacher.
 You should also tell the child that it should be confident.
 Some specific techniques like maintaining eye contact, speaking loudly and clearly, etc should be taught.
 You should also encourage the child to avoid physical encounters as far as possible.

 6) Regular meetings with teachers help you in getting an idea as to how your child is getting along with others in the school.